oracle/python-cx_Oracle/doc/src/module.rst

     This constant is used to specify that SYSASM access is to be acquired.

+.. data:: SYSBKP

+    This constant is used to specify that SYSBACKUP access is to be acquired.

 .. data:: SYSDBA

     This constant is used to specify that SYSDBA access is to be acquired.

+.. data:: SYSDGD

+    This constant is used to specify that SYSDG access is to be acquired.

+.. data:: SYSKMT

+    This constant is used to specify that SYSKM access is to be acquired.

 .. data:: SYSOPER

     This constant is used to specify that SYSOPER access is to be acquired.

+.. data:: SYSRAC

+    This constant is used to specify that SYSRAC access is to be acquired.

 Database Shutdown Modes